davecoffin/party/README.md

 platform (iOS and Android) mobile applications.

 NativeScript comes in 3 flavors: Vanilla JS, Angular, and Vue.
 In this little demo I’m going to use Angular.
-To get start super quickly in NativeScript, you can use the NativeScript Playground, which is a web editor that lets you load a NativeScript application on your device basically immediately.
-I’m going to use the NativeScript CLI and VSCode.
+To get started super quickly in NativeScript, you can use the <a href="https://play.nativescript.org/">NativeScript Playground</a>, which is a web editor that lets you load a NativeScript application on your device basically immediately.
+I’m going to use the NativeScript CLI and VSCode to demonstrate a more complete development workflow.

 The first step is to install NativeScript globally, follow these instructions: https://docs.nativescript.org/start/quick-setup